apparena/docs/docs/integration/index.rst

 =================

 .. note:: Before you can integrate App-Arena to your systems backend, you have to generate an API key.
-          Once you got it, you can start requesting our `API <api/index>`_.
+          Once you got it, you can start requesting our `API <api/index.html>`_.

 To make it easy here are some examples for an integration.
-All requests are available in a `POSTman <postman>`_.
+All requests are available in a `POSTman <postman.html>`_.

 Szenario 1: Create a new customer
 ------------------------------------